pseigo/html-one-column-full-width-sections/README.md

-# HTML One Column, Full-Width Sections
+# Responsive, One Column Layout with Full-Width Sections

 A tiny example I made while developing the theme for my personal website.